singhtanmay6735/Portfolio/README.md

 This repository contains the code for my personal portfolio website, which can be accessed at https://singhtanmay6735.github.io/Portfolio/#.

 Introduction
-My portfolio website showcases my work, skills, and experiences as a developer.
-The website has been designed to be visually appealing, user-friendly, and easy to navigate.
+My portfolio website showcases my work, skills, and experiences as a researcher.
+The website has been designed to be user-friendly, and easy to navigate.

 **Technologies Used**
 The website has been built using HTML, CSS, and JavaScript.